yukiwujiayeng/web-project/README.md

 6.link2( choose a fashionshow you like)
 7.About us

-You are well come to add page if you want.
+You are welcome to add page if you want.
 Just link to the product.css in the header and copy the code below right after <body> will built up the connections between each pages (remember to add your link inside it as well! so i can add it to all the other pages)

 <nav class="site-header sticky-top py-1">
     <div class="container1 d-flex flex-column flex-md-row justify-content-between">